Tom Stone (soccer): Early jobs (1996–2007)

 Stone's first coaching job was as a part-time assistant at the University of Denver in 1996 and as a volunteer assistant at Duke in 1997.
-Then, from 1997–2000, Stone coached girls' soccer for the Colorado Rush youth soccer club.
+Then, from 1997 to 2000, Stone coached girls' soccer for the Colorado Rush youth soccer club.
 Under his leadership, the team won 35 state cups, twelve regional championships and eight national championships.
 He left the Rush to coach professionally in the Women's United Soccer Association, leading the Atlanta Beat to the league's inaugural championship game, losing in overtime on penalty kicks to the Bay Area CyberRays.
 He also provided soccer commentary for Fox Sports, ESPN and CBS College Sports Network.
 Stone returned to college coaching when he was hired as an assistant for the Clemson Tigers.
 He spent one year there, helping the Tigers to an 11–8–4 record and an appearance in the Elite Eight of the NCAA Women's Soccer Championship.